91 Twelfth St, Parkmore, Sandton, 2196

 VENUES

-• Schools must agree on venues a week before the fixture.
+In rounds 1, 2 and 3: Schools must agree on venues a week before the 1st round.

-• If a mutually acceptable arrangement cannot be found, Mr. R. Stephenson will determine the venue.
+In all the rounds, if a mutually acceptable arrangement cannot be found, Mr Stephenson will determine the venue.

 FORMAT - ALL CUP GAMES ARE GENDER- SPECIFIC